shivannis/xandr-docs-public/xandr-docs/invest/create-a-programmable-split.md

 ---
 title: Microsoft Invest - Create a Programmable Split
-description: learn to create a programmable split, also identify the context under which you're creating it. ms.date: 10/28/2023
+description: learn steps to create a programmable split by identifying the context under which you're creating it.
+ms.date: 10/28/2023
 ---